javaplus/KubernetesDojo/labs/kube_deploy_cloud_app.md

-# ~~ Running in your local Kubernetes cluster ~~
+# ~~ Running in Kubernetes ~~

-Now that you know how to run a single instance, it's time to try the same in Kubernetes.
-Kubernetes can orchestrate and schedule your container workloads in very flexible ways, but at the end of the day it's going to invoke a Docker or other [CRI compatible runtime](https://www.opencontainers.org/) to run your application in a similar manner as we just did.
-Accomplishing this task will get us on our way towards completing our goals (what are our goals).
+Hopefully you understand a little about containers and images.
+Now we will work on running containers in Kubernetes.
+Kubernetes can orchestrate and schedule your container workloads in very flexible ways, but at the end of the day it's going to invoke a Docker or other [CRI compatible runtime](https://www.opencontainers.org/) to run your application.

 ## Run the cloud-native-demo image in Kubernetes